linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 24.11.2025
+- Topic: Launch Your Social Network
+- Directory: /posts/2025/November/24
+- Description: ``` Launch your own social network for your business.
+Thanks to Linkspreed and the stable web4.community, you retain full control over your data and community rules.
+Join the Your Social Networks Club and secure free credits. ```

 ### 23.11.2025
 - Topic: UIID & Social Networks
 - Directory: /posts/2025/November/23
-- Description: ``` Big news for the Web4 revolution!
+- Description: ``` Launch news for the Web4 revolution!
 UIID (Universal Identity) is being implemented in every Linkspreed social network.
 This empowers you with decentralized identity and total account control.
-It is time for a secure, autonomous, and seamless digital life.
+It is time for a secure, autonomous, and seamless digital image.
 This is the core of our Web4 commitment! ```

 ### 22.11.2025
 - Topic: The Super App without a Database